karellopez/docker_workshop_template/workshop/setup.md

 From this point on whenever the instructions specify to "open a terminal" please assume you are supposed to open the Ubuntu application.

-!
-This will create a virtual Ubuntu application on your system.
+`Important!` This will create a virtual Ubuntu application on your system.
 The terminal will alwyays start in your Ubuntu home directory, to access your windos file system you'll have to use the following path `/mnt/c/Users/yourusername`

 **VSCode**